2025 - Fall

 Interactive storytelling is a form of dramatic writing, just like theater or television.
 What makes the medium unique is that the author does not control the story; the audience does.
 Creatives have only just begun to explore the storytelling possibilities of this field.
 In this class, you will begin to develop the skills & knowledge necessary to write for interactive mediums such as video games, digital media, VR, and augmented reality.
 Your final deliverable in this course - a narrative design document - will serve as a writing sample for your portfolio.
 A limited number of seats are open to non-majors.

-RTF 367K PRODUCING FILM AND TELEVISION • JORDAN LEVIN
+RTF 367K PRODUCING FILM AND TELEVISION • TBA

 Open to BOTH RTF Majors & Minors.
 This course counts towards the Media & Entertainment Industries Minor.